pscally1005/pscally1005.github.io/_posts/draft/2026-xx-xx-baklava.markdown

   The result is a delicious and nutty <a href='/recipes/healthier-dessert'>dessert</a> that's a good source of <a href='/misc/fats'>healthy fats</a> and <a href='/misc/fiber'>fiber</a> from the <a href='/misc/nuts'>nuts</a>!
 Instructions:
 - Preheat your oven to 350F.
-Line a <a href='https://amzn.to/4q0gY0f'>9" pie pan</a> with parchment paper, and <a href='https://amzn.to/3Hdg0gk'>lightly grease with oil</a>
+Line a <a href='https://amzn.to/4mxxkxl'>9" cake pan</a> with parchment paper, and <a href='https://amzn.to/3Hdg0gk'>lightly grease with oil</a>

 - Prepare a wide and flat bowl with cold water to dip your <a href='https://amzn.to/3QbZba1'>rice paper</a> into